MikeHopley/ftl-ships-strategy/index.md

 Avoid selling the Recharge Booster!
 It’s a good economic augment that also makes you safer.
 At 35 scrap it’s often worth buying; you can think of it as "budget Long-Ranged Scanners".

 The Breach Bomb can disable defence drones, letting you sneak hacking past them.
-Bear this in mind for the flagship.
+Bear this in mind for the Flagship.
 Flagship drone slots have been rearranged so that the defence drone goes down first.

 Sector 1 distress beacons are worth visiting.
 You have a clone bay, plus blue options from the Lanius (good) and the Slug (weak).